openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 pipelinesascode.tekton.dev/target-namespace: "mynamespace"
 ```

-Pipelines as Code will then only match the repository in the mynamespace
+Pipelines-as-Code will then only match the repository in the mynamespace
 namespace instead of trying to match it from all available repositories on the
 cluster.

 {{< hint info >}}
-Pipelines as Code installs a Kubernetes Mutating Admission Webhook to ensure
+Pipelines-as-Code installs a Kubernetes Mutating Admission Webhook to ensure
 that only one Repository CRD is created per URL on a cluster.

 If you disable this webhook, multiple Repository CRDs can be created for the